ygorcosta/wedeploy.com/node/electric/src/pages/docs/data/real-time-data/index.md

 ## Watching data changes

-We presented a lot of features for data filtering and search.
-You may be wondering where the real-time aspect is in all of this.
-Well, it's throughout the features we just presented to you.
-To access our data in real-time, all we need to do is change the *WeDeploy* API  `get` method to use to the `watch` method:
+To access our data in real-time, all we need to do is change from the `get` method to the `watch` method:

 ```javascript
 WeDeploy